mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 So in designing his event grammar, Loïc was influenced by the [Resource Description Framework] [rdf], the W3C specifications for modelling relationships to web resources.

 An event grammar inspired by RDF is certainly interesting, but I am using a much older, more sophisticated and more tested "event grammar" to write this sentence: the **grammar of human language**.
-Why not start, then, from the core grammar underpinning English, Latin, Greek, German et al and see just how far this approach can take us in modelling events in the digital world?
+Why not start, then, from the core grammar underpinning English, Latin, Greek, German and other languages to see just how far this approach can take us in modelling events in the digital world?

 So, in the rest of this post we will: